gabeklein/entangled-io/README.md

 <br/>

-Taking a wholistic approach, you can focus more on the business logic of your stack, rather than on the communication layer. <br/> This way, both can grow organically with little in the way of debugging or type maintainance.
+Taking a wholistic approach, you can focus more on the business logic of your stack, rather than your communication layer. <br/> This way, both can grow organically with little in the way of debugging or type maintainance.

 <br/>